 Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

-Ontario · 12 Hotels Listed · The World's Honeymoon Capital
+Ontario · 10 Hotels Reviewed · The Honeymoon Capital of the World

 Niagara Falls

-Six million cubic feet of water per minute, viewed from a hotel balcony with a glass of Niagara Riesling.
-The Canadian side has the better angle and always did.
+Six million cubic feet of water a minute, read from a hotel balcony with a glass of Niagara Riesling.
+The Canadian side keeps the better angle, and the hotels are essentially one high-rise wall reading the same view.

 Filter by Occasion All Hotels Family Proposal Honeymoon Anniversary Wellness Business Solo Retreat